Illinois Valley Symphony Orchestra announces 76th season

 “It’s rare to have exposure to this breadth of conducting talent right here in our community,” new IVSO general manager Aelsa Woods said.
 “We are delighted to present all five of these incredible conductors to Illinois Valley audiences this season.”

 This program is partially supported by the Illinois Arts Council.
-All IVSO venues are ADA-compliant.
+All IVSO venues are Americans With Disabilities Act-compliant.
 For questions about accessibility, email accessibility@ivso.org.